Stamina, persistence and energy

 - come up with engaging ways to move the learning forward in a project where interest is flagging

-This website has been created to support teachers in developing resilience and looking after themselves – you will find this a useful resource and network:
+This website supports teachers in developing resilience and looking after themselves – you will find this a valuable resource and network.

 Comments